Poisson-Boltzmann formulary: Third edition: Limits of the PB framework

 \section{Limits of the PB framework}

 In the first molecular layers of liquid close to the wall, the hypotheses underlying the PB equation generally fail.
-The reader can find detailed discussions on the limits of the PB theory in e.g. Refs.~\citenum{LyklemaBook,Hunter2001,IsraelachviliBook,Andelman1995,Markovich2016a,Delgado2007,Schoch2008,Bonthuis2013,Hartkamp2018,Faucher2019,Kavokine2021}.
+The reader can find detailed discussions on the limits of the PB theory in, e.g., Refs.~\citenum{LyklemaBook,Hunter2001,IsraelachviliBook,Andelman1995,Markovich2016a,Delgado2007,Schoch2008,Bonthuis2013,Hartkamp2018,Faucher2019,Kavokine2021,Becker2024}.

-Here we will simply present a criterion for the validity of the mean field approximation.
+Here we will simply present a few criteria, starting with one for the validity of the mean field approximation.
 The importance of ionic correlations can be quantified by the plasma parameter $\Gamma$, see Refs.~\citenum{Levin2002,Levin2003,Joly2006}, which compares the typical interaction energy between two ions and the thermal energy $k_\mathrm{B}T$:

 where $d_\mathrm{ion}$ is the typical inter-ionic distance.

 This typical inter-ionic distance can be related to surface or bulk properties, imposing respectively a critical surface charge density $|\Sigma|^\mathrm{c}$ or a critical salt concentration $n_0^\mathrm{c}$ above which the applicability of the PB framework should be taken with care.